daveebbelaar/python-whatsapp-bot/README.md

 1. Add this number to your WhatsApp app contacts and then send a message to this number.
 2. Confirm your localhost app receives a message and logs both headers and body in the terminal.
 3. Test if the bot replies back to you in upper case.
-4. You have now succesfully inttegrated the bot! 🎉
+4. You have now succesfully integrated the bot! 🎉
 5. Now it's time to acutally build cool things with this.